 Where to Plant Hellebore

 Plant hellebore in a shady location or a spot that receives filtered sunlight such as under a deciduous tree.
 This plant grows best in well-draining soil.
-Plant hellebore at a depth where its crown is slightly below the soil surface.
+Plant hellebore at a depth where its crown is slightly above the soil surface.
 If planted too deeply, flower production will be reduced.